 As described in the section above on RNA virus replication, many positive-sense RNA viruses replicate through the use of polyprotein, which is cleaved by a viral protease.
 However, it is common for viral proteases to also target cellular proteins for cleavage, and this can play an important role in the viruses ability to take over cellular functions, and hinder an infected cells attempts to resist infection or signal neighboring cells.

 Viral proteases can cleave cellular proteins to subvert cellular processes such as protein synthesis, cutting off the host cells ability to make its own protein while leaving all the necessary machinery present to make viral proteins.
 Similarly, cellular proteins important for immune signaling can be cleaved as a mechanism to inhibit the immune response.
+We recently used mass-spectrometry-based methods to study protease activity in SARS-CoV-2 infection, identifying 14 potential substrates of the SARS-CoV-2 proteases as well as numerous novel cleavage sites within viral proteins.
+We found that these cellular substrates were essential for efficient SARS-CoV-2 replication, and could be inhibited by drugs in current use to treat other conditions, suggesting that targeting cellular protease substrates may represent a therapeutic strategy to treat viral disease.

 In the lab, we are interested in identifying cellular targets of viral proteases.
 We are also interested in their cleavage dynamics throughout infection, and how this is regulated by different forms of the viral protease(s).
 We will be applying mass spectrometry-based approaches to track cleavage over time, identify protease substrates, and monitor subcellular localization.
 These will be used alongside more traditional microscopy-based and mol. bio. approaches.